PaddleOCR-VL AMD GPU Usage Tutorial¶

 1.2 Method 2: Manually Install PaddlePaddle and PaddleOCR¶

 If you cannot use Docker, you can also manually install PaddlePaddle and PaddleOCR.
-Python version 3.8–3.13 is required.
+This guide documents Python 3.9–3.13 as the verified range.

 We strongly recommend installing PaddleOCR-VL in a virtual environment to avoid dependency conflicts.
 For example, use the Python venv standard library to create a virtual environment: